 The path taken by the air line from your air source (i.e., compressor) to your Air Locker is unique to your vehicle and the position of your air source.
-Plan ahead carefully when running the air line and always follow these guidelines: Account for axle travel when running the line from the axle to a fixed point on the vehicle.
+Plan ahead carefully when running the air line and always follow these guidelines:

+Account for axle travel when running the line from the axle to a fixed point on the vehicle.
 Leave enough slack in the air line to allow for maximum suspension travel in both directions.
-(Not necessary on IFS installations) Avoid leaving large lengths of air line hanging underneath the vehicle where they may get tangled on rocks, sticks, etc. HINT: Cable tying the air line to one of your flexible brake lines will account for axle travel and should help keep your line from getting snagged.
+(Not necessary on IFS installations)

+Avoid leaving large lengths of air line hanging underneath the vehicle where they may get tangled on rocks, sticks, etc.

+HINT : Cable tying the air line to one of your flexible brake lines will account for axle travel and should help keep your line from getting snagged.

 Run the air line all the way from the compressor to the differential before trimming either end of the line to length.
 This will save complications that may arise if the air line has to be removed.

 Make sure the line does not contact sharp edges or abrasive surfaces that may damage the air line over time.

-Do not run the air line around tight bends which may kink the air line and restrict or block the air flow. components.
-Air lines will melt if subjected to extreme heat.
+Do not run the air line around tight bends which may l kink the air line and restrict or block the air flow.

+Keep the air line well away from your vehicle 's exhaust compone nts.
+Air lines s will melt if subjected to extreme he eat.

 Do not run more air line than necessary.
 Excess line volume created when coiling the left over hose, using unusually large diameter hose, etc., will increase drain on the compressor tank resulting in the compressor running more often than needed.

 Support the air line by tying it back with cable ties wherever possible.

 At the solenoid end of the air line, always trim the line to length with a sharp knife to avoid distorting the tube where it plugs into the push-in fitting.

-NOTE: To remove the air line from the push-in fitting; push the air line into the fitting as far as possible, then press the flange inward, then pull the air line free of the fitting.
+To remove the air line from the push-in fitting; push the air line into the fitting as far as possible, then press the flange inward, then pull the air line free of the fitting.